LCA-CI-fix-benchmark/fastapi/docs/en/docs/tutorial/sql-databases.md

 # SQL (Relational) Databases

 !!! info
-    These docs are about to be updated. 🎉
+   When using an ORM, you typically define a class that corresponds to a table in a SQL database.
+Each attribute of the class represents a column in the table, with its name and data type.hese docs are about to be updated. 🎉

     The current version assumes Pydantic v1, and SQLAlchemy versions less than 2.0.